eltociear/claire/README.md

 * For a classification task: one of three discrete class labels IMPLAUSIBLE, NEUTRAL or PLAUSIBLE

 ## Data Format
-For every data split (train, dev, test), there are three seperate TSV files:
+For every data split (train, dev, test), there are three separate TSV files:
 * `{split}_data.tsv`: contains the instances themselves without annotation
 * `{split}_scores.tsv`: contains the annotations as continuous plausibility scores between 1 and 5
 * `{split}_labels.tsv`: contains the annoations as discrete plausiblity classes